nodejs/node/GOVERNANCE.md

 The nomination passes if no Collaborators oppose it after one week.
 Otherwise, the nomination fails.

-Prior to the public nomination, the Collaborator initiating it can seek feedback from other Collaborators in private using [the GitHub discussion page][collaborators-discussions] of the Collaborators team, and work with the nominee to improve the nominee's contribution profile, in order to make the nomination as frictionless as possible.
+There are steps a nominator can take in advance to make a nomination as frictionless as possible.
+Use the [Collaborators discussion page][] to request feedback from other Collaborators in private.
+A nominator may also work with the nominee to improve their contribution profile.

 If individuals making valuable contributions do not believe they have been considered for a nomination, they may log an issue or contact a Collaborator